Relicensing Education Program

 In keeping with the BC Human Rights Code, it is the Council’s goal to create an ongoing education program that is accessible to everyone and ensures fair and consistent treatment of all licensees, including those with a disability.
 Licensees with a disability that would prevent them from completing a REP course may request special accommodations and arrangements.
 Licensees who wish to request an accommodation must provide appropriate assessment and medical records (including medical diagnosis and prognosis) in order to facilitate the accommodation.
 All information submitted will be kept confidential and used only for the purpose of facilitating accommodation.

-Written requests for accommodation should be made 30 days in advance of registering for a course and must be submitted with supporting documentation to the Education and Licensing Officer at the Council offices.
+Written requests for accommodation should be made 30 days in advance of registering for a course and must be submitted with supporting documentation to the Education and Licensing Officer.